nguyenphuminh/smallm/README.md

 * Multi-Query Attention with flash attention support (sdpa).
 * Squared ReLU for activation.
 * RMSNorm without learnable params for normalization, used in transformer and before output.
-* Output: Linear layer to vocabulary (weight-tied).
+* Output: Linear layer to vocabulary.

 and is trained with:

 * Dataset: Fineweb (~3b tokens) with no overlapping.
 * Context Window: 1024 tokens.
 * Batch Size: 8 (effective batch size: 512 with gradient accumulation).
-* Muon optimizer for transformer weights, fused AdamW optimizer for embedding and linear layers.
+* Muon optimizer for transformer weights, 8-bit AdamW optimizer for embedding and linear layers.
 * LinearLR for 2% warmup, CosineAnnealingLR for lr decay.
 * BF16 mixed precision training and other Blackwell-specific features.
 * Training with torch.compile on "max-autotune" mode.
+* Gradient checkpointing in 2/3 of the transformer layers.

 and generates text with: